Fran6nd/c_geometry/README.md

 ## Questions
 Feel free to answer :)
 * Is it better to include the intersection type into the instersection struct or to return it?
 * I want to make triangles interoperables with segments...
 Maybe using vector[] instead of struct for both could do the trick?
+Cause I would like to have triangles made of 3 segments sharing points to keep the struct small...
+Looks unpossible?
+Or should I write kind of `triangle_intersect_segment()` and `triangle_intersect_triangle()`?